kurt-krueckeberg/open-fda-device-events/_sources/search-syntax.md

 Queries use the plus sign `+` in place of the space character.
 Wherever you would use a space character, use a plus sign instead.

-For phrase matches, use double quotation marks " " around the words and a `+` instead of the space:
+For phrase matches, use double quotation marks " " around the words and use a `+` in place of the space between the words:

 | Search parameter   |  Phrase Searched for |
 :------------------- | :-------------------------